International Mobility Program (IMP): Canadian interests - Reciprocal employment general guidelines R205(b), C20

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-R205(b) allows foreign workers to take up employment in Canada when Canadians have similar reciprocal opportunities abroad.
+Paragraph R205(b) allows foreign workers to take up employment in Canada when Canadians have similar reciprocal opportunities abroad.
 Entry under reciprocal provisions should result in a neutral labour market impact.

-There are formally-recognized reciprocal programs such as International Experience Canada program (See International Experience Canada ).
+There are formally-recognized reciprocal programs such as the International Experience Canada program (see International Experience Canada ).
 However this provision also allows for admission of workers in other cases where reciprocity is demonstrated by the Canadian employer (or specific program administrator).
 Academic institutions may initiate exchanges under C20 as long as they are reciprocal, and licensing and medical requirements (if applicable) are met.

 This could be indicated in the exchange agreement between the Canadian and foreign parties, a letter from the receiving Canadian institution, the work contract (if it provides evidence of reciprocity) and, if necessary, the officer can request documents and/or data to enable verification of reciprocal employment volumes.
 Bona fide evidence of reciprocity will allow the officer to issue a work permit.

-TIP: A useful starting point can be a company’s HR Plan or its “Global Mobility Policy “ within their HR directives, which may provide evidence that an exchange program is in place and, depending on the balance of bilateral flow, may indicate that it is reciprocal in practice.
+tip: A useful starting point can be a company’s HR Plan or its “Global Mobility Policy “ within their HR directives, which may provide evidence that an exchange program is in place and, depending on the balance of bilateral flow, may indicate that it is reciprocal in practice.

 It is not necessary that there be exact reciprocity (i.e. one for one exchange), but the general order of magnitude of exchanges should be reasonably similar on an annual basis.
 In assessing reciprocity, one would consider the relative number and percentage.
 For example, for exchanges involving larger numbers of foreign nationals (e.g. greater than 25), officers could require a higher minimum proportion of Canadians employed abroad to foreign nationals employed in Canada (e.g. at least 75%) than for smaller exchanges.